alkacon/alkacon-oamp/com.alkacon.opencms.formgenerator/readme.txt

 * Bug fixed
 - General comment

+1.4.0 - May, 2010
+!
+Added sub fields that are shown for select boxes or radio button fields depending on the chosen value !
+Configurable front end report output of form entries stored in the database !
+Uploaded files can now be stored in the OpenCms VFS instead of the servers real file system !
+Static text can be shown between single input fields !
+Option to keep the user session when viewing forms by sending a server request in a configurable time interval !
+Option to generate valid XHTML output
+!
+Option to define unique fields if storing submitted forms in the database !
+Added form availability to show a configurable error text after the form is expired !
+The CSS used for the emails can now be changed individually !
+The detail view of forms stored in the database allows to view the uploaded files !
+Only users with the role "Database Manager" or with write permissions on the corresponding form file can edit the stored database entries
+* Unconfigured new form does not throw an error anymore when previewing it
+- Improved formatting of generated text emails
+- Improved editor layout for forms by adding tabs

 1.3.2 - April 23th, 2010
 * Fixed issue with Microsoft Excel reformatting numerical columns (contribution by Mathias Lin, SYSVISION).